CodeWithHeidi/Sprout/README.md

 (tentative) to do list

-▫️ fix the footer in some way
+- fix the footer in some way

+- Carousel indicators

+- Leaf cursor

-▫️ add questions on the FAQs page
+- add questions on the FAQs page

-▫️ make product images
+- make product images

-▫️ cart page 😰
+- cart page 😰

+- shift products (optional)